Practice Area

 Race and Color Discrimination

-Race discrimination occurs when an employee is treated unfairly because of his or her skin color or race.
-In addition, you can claim race discrimination if you are treated unfairly because you are married to or associated with someone of a certain race or color.
+Discriminating against an employee due to their skin color or race is illegal.
+This includes treating someone unfairly because they are married to or associated with someone of a specific race or color.

 Religious Discrimination